TutteInstitute/toponymy/README.rst

 Dependency Installation
 -----------------------

 We will use the LLM inference framework `llama.cpp <https://github.com/abetlen/llama-cpp-python>`_ for running our large language models that will name our topics.
-We are using the python bindings available `llama-cpp-python`, but have left the installation to the user so it can be installed appropriately for your setup.
+We are using the python bindings available ``llama-cpp-python``, but have left the installation to the user so it can be installed appropriately for your setup.

-Since this library is built on top of C++ it is best installed using `conda` via  `conda install -c conda-forge llama-cpp-python`.
+Since this library is built on top of C++ it is best installed using ``conda`` via  ``conda install -c conda-forge llama-cpp-python``.

-If you are using `pip`, installation requires various command line parameters to help optimize it for your system.
-Detailed instructions for installing this library via `pip` can be found `here <https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation-configuration>`_.
+If you are using ``pip`` for installation, there are various command line parameters necessary to help optimize it for your system.
+Detailed instructions for installing this library via ``pip`` can be found `here <https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation-configuration>`_.
+Basic instructions are found below.

 Leveraging a GPU can significantly speed up the process of topic naming and is highly recommended.
 If you don't have access to a GPU install llama.cpp as follows: